top of page

 Avengers Assemble: Secret Wars Season 4

-A strong "final" season focusing on the New Avengers, culminating in a 9-part Secret Wars mash up.
-Alt-right hipster Beyonder is hilariously terrible, looking fresh off a podcast scrutinizing Brie Larson.
-The antithesis of Jheri Curls.
+A strong "final" season focusing on the New Avengers, culminating in a nine-part Secret Wars mash up.
+The alt-right hipster Beyonder redesign is hilariously terrible.
+He looks fresh off a podcast scrutinizing Brie Larson.
+This is the antithesis of the Jheri Curls.

 Premiere: Jun 17, 2017